ibrahimesseddyq/ArmaLang/README.md

 # Done

 - variable declaration
-- function definition with arrow functions
+- arrow functions
 - function calls
 - some builtin functions
 - if and while functions implemented partially
-- function definition without arrow functions
+- function definition

 # To Do List

 Here is some functionalities which will be available in the soon future:
 - return keyword
 - array && objects
 - asynchronous
 - OOP support